comp426-2022-spring/a99-rigel/docs/tech-stack.md

 # Tech Stack

 Our web app uses React.js for the front-end and Mongo DB for the database.
+We also use Express.js to run our Node server.

 ## Back-end

-The back-end connection to the Mongo DB database is in the ```server``` directory: specifically,  ```server/db.js```. ```server/server.js``` does the heavy lifting to combine the routes created, start the database, and launch the local server.
+The back-end connection to the Mongo DB database is in the ```server``` directory: specifically,  ```server/db.js``` and ```server/server.js``` does the heavy lifting to combine the routes created, start the database, and launch the server with Express.

 ## API Endpoints